 To learn more about implementing a robust referral program, check out our best practices white paper, The Step-by-Step Guide for a Powerful Customer Referral Program.

-3. A Loyalty Program: Not many consumers know it, but Uber’s marketing strategy has included a customer loyalty program for at least about two years now.
-“Uber VIP” is exclusive to those who are actually loyal – customers who’ve taken over 100 Uber rides.
+Not many consumers know it, but Uber’s marketing strategy has included a customer loyalty program for at least about two years now.
+“Uber VIP” is exclusive to those who are actually loyal – customers who’ve taken over one hundred Uber rides.
 It seems like the main tangible benefit of the loyalty program is that VIPs have special access to the highest-rated drivers.
 However, the program also signifies a commitment to and a gratitude for these returning customers, who surely feel slightly proud of the fact that they’re “very important.”

-Online Loyalty programs can help boost customer retention for your own business, you should definitely read Advocate Loyalty: A Four-Point Strategy and Customer Retention in 2017: Driving Emotion with Technology.
+Online loyalty programs can help boost customer retention for your own business.
+To learn more, check out Advocate Loyalty: A Four-Point Strategy and Customer Retention in 2022: Driving Emotion with Technology.